 Lesson: Minimize your employer’s stock because you’re already depending on them for far too much.
 No job is safe these days.
 Also, don’t chase performance because it doesn’t work.
 It is better to stick with low-cost index funds and rebalance every year.

 Our beloved BMW Z3

 In 2001, I purchased a used BMW Z3 when Mrs. RB40 went to visit her family in California.
 We had a hand-me-down van and I wanted to surprise her with a nicer car.
 Imagine the look on her face when I drove up to the airport with the top down in the winter.
 She was speechless and was quite mad at me for making this decision without her.
 It took a while for her, but we came to love our BMW Z3 eventually.

 We drove the car for almost 10 years and it was awesome to put the top down when the weather was nice.
-I say there are two kinds of people in this world — convertible people and non convertible people.
+There are two kinds of people in this world — convertible people and non-convertible people.
+Hahaha.
 It feels great to drive around in a convertible, no matter what the inconveniences.
 Ahhh, got my shades on with the wind in my hair.
 What could be better?

 The problem with the BMW was the expensive maintenance and repair cost.
-As the car got older, we had to fix various things and every repair was over $500.
+As the car got older, we had to fix various things and every visit to the mechanic was over $500.
 Eventually, it overheated and the engine header cracked.
 I sold it off for cheap because we needed a bigger vehicle with a baby on the way.
 We loved the Z3, but I will stick with a regular vehicle in the future.
 I will get a Mazda Miata someday, though.